Server data from the Official MCP Registry

 EU AI Act Article 50(4) requires machine-readable provenance on AI-generated content.
 The deadline is 2 August 2026.

-import { stamp, hashText } from "@tatastu/proof"
+import { stamp, hashText } from "@tatastu/mark"

 const aiOutput = "AI-generated text goes here."